TSV 1860 Munich: 2010–present

 Reiner Maurer was hired as manager of 1860 at the start of the 2010–11 season.

 1860 came close to insolvency for a second time in five years in 2011 when it needed €8 million to survive.
 Help was offered to the club by local rival Bayern Munich, to the disgust of the supporters of each club, since Bayern was to lose €50 million in future stadium rent if the club defaulted on its rental contract obligations until 2025.
 Eventually, the club was rescued by Jordanian investor Hasan Abdullah Ismaik, who, for €18 million, purchased 60% of the club's professional team's operating company, 1860 GmbH & Co.
 KGaA'.
 However his voting rights being restricted to 49% due to regulations governing German football, which is based around membership-led clubs and not entrepreneurial.
 H. I. Squared International, a company controlled by Ismaik, took over the marketing of the club from IMG.

 The 2014–15 season saw the club finish 16th in the 2.
 Bundesliga.
 This meant a place in the relegation play-offs against Holstein Kiel, during which it retained its league place with a 2–1 home win after a 0–0 draw in the first leg.
 1860 survived courtesy of an injury time goal by defender Kai Bülow in front of 57,000 spectators in Munich.

 In 2016–17, the team finished 16th in the 2.
 Bundesliga after a 1–2 defeat against 1.
 FC Heidenheim in the last game of the season.
 They played 1–1 and 0–2 respectively in the following relegation play-off against Jahn Regensburg and were therefore officially relegated.
 Managing director Ian Ayre and President Peter Cassalette resigned from their positions the following day.
 On 2 June 2017, it was announced that 1860 were unable to obtain a 3.
 Liga licence for the 2017–18 season as a result of investor Hassan Ismaik's unwillingness to pay the necessary fees.
 As a result, the club was relegated to the Regionalliga Bayern for the 2017–18 season.

 They spent only one season in the Regionalliga as they won the league in 2017–18, thus securing their return to the 3.
 Liga.
 Their first season back in the third league saw them finish 12th.
 The team managed to reach 4th place in the 2020–21 and 2021–22 season, one position away from promotion play-offs spot.
 The team also qualified for the 2021–22 DFB-Pokal and 2022–23 DFB-Pokal competitions as a result of the 4th-place finishes.

+In June 2026, 1860 again failed to receive a license from the DFB to compete in 3.
+Liga for the 2026-27 season.
+They were administratively relegated to the Regionalliga Bayern for the 2026–27 season.
+Following this, the club terminated its 15-year cooperation agreement with Hasan Ismaik.
+This triggered legal battles as Ismaik attempted to sue the club back into professional football.